Galgamins/QWEST/README.md

 # Preamble

-Designed to be a "Mighty Modlist for Mini Machines", Khisrith was created to allow those with lower spec machines to enjoy a modded Skyrim.
-The list features a graphical suite which has been meticulously tested and hand picked to ensure the perfect balance of qualitry to performance, whilst also being friendly to users with 2GB of vram.
-If you can run the base game, you shoould be able to run this.
-In Khisrith, you will find major mods such as Legacy of the Dragonborn, Interesting NPC's, Wyrmstooth, new armors and weapons, new music and reworked weathers and lighting.
+Designed to be a "Mighty Modlist for Mini Machines", QWEST was born after a few people were talking about how some people they knew couldn't enjoy a modded Skyrim due to the hardware requirements.
+The list has a graphical suite that improves the visuals whilst also being friendly to users with 2GB of VRAM.
+If you can run vanilla Skyrim, you should be able to run this.
+In QWEST, you will find major mods such as Legacy of the Dragonborn, Interesting NPC's, Wyrmstooth, new armors and weapons, new music and reworked weathers and lighting.
 Do not expect vanilla gameplay.
 Many aspects have been changed from the original game.
-There are many more changes which are detailed in the changes to [gameplay file](https://github.com/Althro/Khisrith/blob/main/Changes%20to%20Gameplay.md).
+There are many more changes which are detailed in the changes to [gameplay file](https://github.com/Althro/QWEST/blob/main/Changes%20to%20Gameplay.md).

 **Please read the ReadMe in Full.
 The installation process is not completed once you have finished the Wabbajack installation.**